-The high dependence in the raw materials in production and exports is still the main challenge faces African economies.
-The share of manufacturing in industrial output is 33 %, while its contribution to industrial growth remains slight hovering at 5%.
-The result was that the majority of exports were still being in raw format, with little or no local value addition.
-As a consequence, African economies have high exposure to external shocks and commodity price fluctuations:
+The high dependence on raw materials in exports is still the main challenge facing African economies.
+The share of manufacturing in industrial output is 33%, while its contribution to industrial growth remains slight hovering at 5%.
+The result was that the majority of exports are still being in raw format, with little or no local value addition.
+As a result, African economies have high exposure to external shocks and commodity price fluctuations.
+Some African blocs have designed industrialization programs, such as (EAC), (SADC) and the Economic Community of West African States (ECOWAS), but most of these programs didn't achieve their goals due to the disconnection among each other.